eai04191/bepinex_docs/articles/user_guide/installation.md

 > [!IMPORTANT]
 > Games built with IL2CPP are not supported at the moment.
-> However, support for it is planned as the tooling has gotten better thanks to projects like MelonLoader.
+> However, support for it is planned as the tooling has gotten better thanks to projects like [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower).

 ## Where to download BepInEx